I didn’t hit rock bottom.

 And none of it.

-It was a slow-burn realization that I didn’t actually like drinking anymore.
+It was the slow realization that I didn’t actually like drinking anymore.

-But I was afraid of who I’d be without it.
+But I was afraid of who I would be without it.

 And I survived.